Terms and conditions

 - we are unable to meet a delivery deadline you have specified.

-3.6.
-Where you are using our services to request prescriptions, our pharmacy team will confirm your details by checking the information that we hold about you against, information accessible to us on the NHS systems and your NHS Summary Care Record, where appropriate, and forward your request to your NHS GP surgery.
+3.7.
+Where you are using our services to request prescriptions, our pharmacy team will confirm your details by checking the information that we hold about you against information accessible to us on the NHS systems and your NHS Summary Care Record, where appropriate, and forward your request to your NHS GP surgery.
 The request will include your personal details provided to us when you register for your account with us.
-Your request may not be processed immediately and you may be contacted by your GP surgery before we are able to process your prescription
+Your request may not be processed immediately and you may be contacted by your GP surgery before we are able to process your prescription.

-3.8.
-Our dispensing services are not suitable for urgently required prescriptions, as the process of delivering your order to you will always take at least 24 hours.
+3.9.
+Our distance selling dispensing services are not suitable for urgently required prescriptions, as the process of delivering your order to you will always take at least 24 hours.

-- you agree to appoint us as your EPS nominated pharmacy;
+- where appropriate, you agree to appoint us as your EPS nominated pharmacy;

 - you give your consent for us to share your personal information with your GP surgery, if necessary, with regards to your prescription(s);